MaximilianMauroner/obsidian-list-helper/README.md

 ### From BRAT

-To install a pre-release, download and enable the [Obsidian42 BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin, add the beta repository `quorafind/obsidian-mini-toolbar`, and then have BRAT check for updates.
+To install a pre-release, download and enable the [Obsidian42 BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin, add the beta repository `MaximilianMauroner/obsidian-list-helper`, and then have BRAT check for updates.

 ### From GitHub

-1. Download the Latest Release from the Releases section of the GitHub Repository
+1. Download the Latest Release from the [Releases section](https://github.com/MaximilianMauroner/obsidian-list-helper/releases) of the GitHub Repository
-2. Put files to your vault's plugins folder: `<vault>/.obsidian/plugins/obsidian-inline-toolbar`
+2. Put files to your vault's plugins folder: `<vault>/.obsidian/plugins/obsidian-list-helper`
 3. Reload Obsidian
 4. If prompted about Safe Mode, you can disable safe mode and enable the plugin.
    Otherwise, head to Settings, third-party plugins, make sure safe mode is off and